GeorgeWilliamStrong/forge/README.md

 2. be *entirely* hackable,
 3. built on PyTorch.

-If three-dimensional modelling and/or production grade performance are required, [stride](https://www.stride.codes/) is recommended.
+If three-dimensional modelling and/or production grade performance are required, [stride](https://www.stride.codes/) and [devito](https://www.devitoproject.org/) are recommended.

 ## Quickstart

+Install Forge and its required dependencies as follows:
 ```sh
 git clone https://github.com/GeorgeWilliamStrong/forge.git
 cd forge
 pip install -e .
 ```

-Plotting functionality used in the demos employs PySlice, which can be installed as follows:
+Plotting functionality used in the demos employs [PySlice](https://github.com/GeorgeWilliamStrong/pyslice), which can be installed as follows:

 ```sh
 conda activate forge